-Groups to assess What do you know ?
-Summary of data about your service-users and/or staff What do people tell you ?
-Summary of service-user and/or staff feedback What does this mean ?
-Impacts identified from data and feedback (actual and potential) What can you do ?
-All potential actions to: advance equality of opportunity, eliminate discrimination, and foster good relations meetings for particular languages with a high prevalence in the community would help encourage participation from these families. contributed to a number of factors such as these families moving into the city outside the cut off dates for the main admission rounds.
+Groups to assess What do you know 9 ?
+Summary of data about your service-users and/or staff What do people tell you 10 ?
+Summary of service-user and/or staff feedback What does this mean 11 ?
+Impacts identified from data and feedback (actual and potential) What can you do 12 ?
+All potential actions to: advance equality of opportunity, eliminate discrimination, and foster good relations Patcham Infant School have the lowest with 4.6% of pupils where English is an additional language.
+Information that interpreters could be available for public meetings for particular languages with a high prevalence in the community would help encourage participation from these families. city outside the cut off dates for the main admission rounds.
 This could be due to these families are not being aware of when to apply for school places as they are less likely to understand the promotional information distributed for parents.
 Families may not comprehend the implication of the proposals or which year they take effect and be able to relate this to their own circumstances.
-Families with English as an additional language could find it harder to respond through the online consultation portal or attend an event in person. this group are unaware of the school admissions timescale it is also likely that they would be less aware of the consultation process.
+Families with English as an additional language could find it harder to respond through the online consultation portal or attend an event in person. that they would be less aware of the consultation process.
 Additional steps should be taken to engage these families with this consultation.
 Advice and support shall need to be sought from the EMAS team and others with links to various communities where there are a number of families with English as an additional language.
 For public meetings with a focus on a particular community, explore with individual schools the languages spoken and benefit of providing interpreters.
-Highlight that there is a translation function on the council's website so
+Highlight that there is a translation function on the council's website so that consultation information can be viewed in different